UMAprotocol/UMIPs/UMIPs/umip-85.md

 The type of price that the DVM will return is dependent on the timestamp the price request is made at.

 [Here](https://github.com/UMAprotocol/protocol/pull/2929)
-is a reference implementation for an off-chain price feed that can both 10-hr TWAP and 30-day GM of redemption rate coefficient .
+is a reference implementation for an off-chain price feed that can both 10-hr TWAP and 30-day GM of redemption rate coefficient.
 <br>

 # TECHNICAL SPECIFICATIONS